 Remember that the deck is the division between the ambient surroundings and the cargo inside the tank.

-One method deck crew make is to chip as much as possible during a ballast voyage and paint it up to the second primer.
+One method the deck crew makes is to chip as much as possible during a ballast voyage and paint it up to the second primer.

 When the ship is in loaded condition, you can go full ahead with the paint job.
 At the same time, you can transfer to other areas away from the deck if you want to continue chipping.